USEPA/workshops/lessons/r_basics.md

 That's neat, but so what...

 Well, it could be interesting to do something with those values and save them for re-use.
 We can do that with objects (everything in R is an object) and use the assignment operator, `<-`.
 Know that object names cannot start with a number, contain spaces, or (most) special characters.
-Underscore and periods are allowed.
+Underscores and periods are allowed.

 **NOTE:** If you have experience with other, object-oriented languages, then just be aware that R objects, at least the general use of the term, are different.